-1.20 Personal Belongings/Electronics
+1.21 Personal Belongings/Electronics

-Any non-school issued technology items are not allowed at school, unless prior authorization has been received.
-This includes, but is not limited to, cell phones, iPods, iPads, mp3 players, hand-held games, other personal electronic devices, toys and other nuisance items.
+Non-school issued technology items are not allowed at school, unless prior authorization has been received.
+This includes, but is not limited to, cell phones, iPods, iPads, smartwatches, mp3 players, hand-held games, other personal electronic devices, toys and other items that can distract from the learning environment.
 Each building will follow the Kenowa Hills Acceptable Use Policy as it relates to mobile devices.
 Each building may have additional procedures relating to personal student devices.
 Confiscated items will be held by building administration on an individual basis and released to parents/guardians.
 The school is not responsible for any items brought to school.

-1.21 Recess Policy
+1.22 Recess Policy